 So now we know that we can build powerful eSelling programs that will teach our customers all about your products and provide 24/7 support if they have any problems.
 This will be a tremendous benefit for your customers and should help build customer loyalty, as long that is, as you have enough customers in the first place.
 Because in most business, the most expensive and complicated communication bottleneck is finding the customers in the first place.

 'It's not what you know but who you know' is the commonly recognised phrase that describes referral networking.
 Business people with lots of contacts or more importantly, those who recommend your products because they have used them successfully themselves.

 You might initially think that this is the one area where computers cannot compete with their human equivalent, however, you would be completely wrong.
-This is fast developing sector that is commonly know as 'viral marketing'.
-It is an area where software can really bring significant long term benefits for very little cost.
+This is a fast developing sector that is commonly known as 'viral marketing'.
+It is an area where software can really bring significant long-term benefits for very little cost.

 One of the best examples of how effective free training software can be is demonstrated by a hydraulic training program developed for Sun Hydraulics (UK) Ltd. The original software only cost about the same as a single training rig but is now being used by colleges and universities around the world, as well as being freely available from the front page of the British Fluid Power Association's website.
 This means that their products are virtually being recommended by the most authoritative body in the UK along with probably hundreds or thousands of engineering teachers throughout the world; for free.

 The number of leads per pound can now be roughly measured and should compare exceptional well with traditional magazine advertising or exhibitions.
 Thinking back to our original salesperson we can see that they would never be able to able to communicate with so many people at the same time and at such little cost.
 You may now be thinking that eCommunication can't get much better than that, or can it.